Gov. Newsom: Barbershops, hair salons can reopen in 47 CA counties starting today

 According to the guidelines, services at barbershops and hair salons must be limited to ones that can be provided with both the customer and staff wearing face masks.
 For example, the state says haircuts, weaves and extensions, braiding, lock and wig maintenance, hair relaxing treatments and color services can be provided.

 However, any services that require touching of the customer's face should be suspended until they're allowed to resume, according to the state.
-Those services include eyelash service, eyelash waxing and facials.
+Those services include eyelash service, eyebrow waxing and facials.

+The guidelines also said that barbershops and salons should stagger appointments to keep congestion down.
+The state says that walk-in appointments should be suspended.

 Counties that have received approval for "Phase 2.5" regional variances can reopen those businesses effective immediately.
 To received that approval from the state, counties needed to attest to the state that COVID-19 is under control locally.